John Kennedy O'Connor

 John Kennedy O'Connor (born in 1964) is a television and radio broadcaster, author, and entertainment commentator.
 He was born in North London, England, but is a naturalized citizen of the United States.
-He has written, reported and broadcast for numerous media organizations, as well as writing, created and produced media events for a number of international corporations all over the world.
+He has written, reported and broadcast for numerous media organizations, as well as written, created and produced media events for a number of international corporations.
 He is best known for his work within the Eurovision Song Contest as a TV commentator and host.
-He is currently the news anchor for NBC and CBS Northern California channels KIEM-TV and KVIQ-LD, anchoring the morning, 5 PM, 6 PM, and 11 PM news broadcasts, Monday to Friday.
+Until 2023, he was the news anchor for NBC and CBS Northern California channels KIEM-TV and KVIQ-LD, before moving to CBS Station KIMA-TV in Washington, as the main anchor.